ANSANJAY/Automated-SonarQube-Integration/README.md

 - 📨 Notifies repo owners and tracks status for compliance
 - 🗃️ Logs repository metadata, PR status, and SonarQube results into MySQL
 - 🧾 Tracks PR merged state, deleted/archived repos, and compliance dashboards
+- 📊 Powers a dashboard to query onboarding by executive, repo name, or PR status

 📘 **For the full architecture and implementation**, see [DETAILS.md]()